bhisaac/5eFP/5eFP-SRD.md

 A STR check can model any attempt to apply pressure, exert movement, overcome obstacles, exploit or protect vulnerabilities, or apply brute force.

-~~A STR check can model any attempt to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.~~ The GM might call for a STR check when you try to accomplish tasks like the following:
+The GM might call for a STR check when you try to accomplish tasks like the following:

 - _**Insight.**_ Determine the strength of an adversary or obstacle
-- _**Medicine.**_ Stabilize a fallen ally and provide cover or carry the ally to safety
+- _**Medicine.**_ Stabilize a fallen ally while providing cover or carrying the ally to safety
 - _**Perception.**_ Identify structural weaknesses in buildings and objects
 - _**Performance.**_ Force open a stuck, locked, or barred door
-- _**Survival.**_ Harvest ore, wood, or stone
+- _**Survival.**_ Harvest ore, wood, or stone; hunt
 - _**Tools.**_ Create, fortify, or repair constructs, objects, and buildings

 #### Attack Rolls